Pensions and Benefits

 - assisting in developing and negotiating pension bargaining proposals;

-- assisting with the design of pension plans and retirement compensation arrangements;
+- advising on design and redesign of pension plans and retirement compensation issues;

 Notable pension-related representations include: